greaterthan/Guide-to-Cobudgeting/collaborative-finance-tools.md

-# Why collaborative finance?

-### Money makes collaboration real.

-Collaborative finance is a powerful tool to increase engagement, transparency and agility in organisations, networks, communities and groups.

----

 # Collaborative Financial Tools

 We develop various tools \(software and practices\) to support organizations doing collaborative finance.
 The tool we are currently working on is called Cobudget.